-Amman citadel is encompassed by significant sites, including the Roman Theatre demonstrated in Figures (19-21).
-And due to its location on top of the hill, the Citadel offers panoramic vistas of the city of Amman from different angles, the unique points present opportunities to design panoramic viewpoints for the visitors.
+Amman citadel is encompassed by significant sites, including the Roman Theatre demonstrated in Figures 19-21.
+Due to its location on top of the hill, the Citadel offers panoramic vistas of the city of Amman from different angles, the unique points present opportunities to design panoramic viewpoints for the visitors.
 Establishing a visual connection from the site to the city not only enhances the visitor experience but also provides insights into how they perceive and preserve the city's image.
+A strong attraction point that can be taken into account in developing the site to attract more visitors.